 Nine dining halls are critical to the residential experience.

-- Central Campus: East Quad, North Quad, Central Campus Dining at South Quad
+- Central Campus: East Quad, North Quad, South Quad

 - Hill Neighborhood: Mosher-Jordan, Markley, Twigs at Oxford